FAQs About the Seasonal Flu Vaccine

 Who should not get the flu vaccine?
 Who should proceed with caution?

-Flu vaccine is extremely safe for the vast majority of persons, including breastfeeding and pregnant women (pregnant women may receive the flu shot, and should not get the FluMist nasal spray vaccine).
+Flu vaccine is extremely safe for the vast majority of persons, including breastfeeding and pregnant women (pregnant women should receive the flu shot, but should not get the FluMist nasal spray vaccine).
 However, some groups should exercise caution:

 - Persons with a history of severe allergic reaction to the flu vaccine should not get the flu vaccine.

-- Persons with a severe allergy to eggs may receive the Flublok in an allergist's office of they are 18-49 years of age
+- Persons with a severe allergy to eggs should consult an allergist.
+(Flubok may be considered if the patient is 18 years of age or older.)

 - Persons with milder allergic reactions to eggs (such as hives only) should speak with their vaccine or health care provider first.
-(Usually the standard flu shot can be administered, followed by 30 minutes of observation, or the Flublok vaccine, which is not egg-based, can be given by an allergist if the patient is 18-49 years of age.
+(Usually the standard flu shot can be administered, followed by 30 minutes of observation, or the Flublok vaccine, which is not egg-based, can be given by an allergist if the patient is 18 years of age or older.)

 - Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group (instead, their household contacts and caretakers should get vaccinated).

-- Persons with a history of Guillain-Barre syndrome within 6 weeks of a prior flu vaccination should consult their physician before receiving the flu vaccine.
+- Persons with a history of Guillain-Barre syndrome should consult their doctor before receiving the flu vaccine.

-- Note: The nasal spray vaccine, FluMist, has in addition the following specific contraindications: current use of aspirin (in children 2-17 years), pregnancy, immunosuppressed state, egg allergy of any kind, asthma history or wheezing within 12 months in children 2-4 years, or antiviral medication within the last 48 hours .
-Precautions are also cited by the manufacturer for age > 5 years with asthma, chronic medical conditions, and caring for severely immunosuppressed persons (e.g. bone-marrow transplant).
+- Note: The nasal spray vaccine, FluMist, has in addition the following specific contraindications: current use of aspirin (in children 2-17 years), pregnancy, immunosuppressed state, egg allergy of any kind, asthma history or wheezing within 12 months in children 2-4 years, antiviral medication within the last 48 hours, or caring for severely immunosuppressed persons (e.g. bone-marrow transplant).
+Precautions are also cited by the manufacturer for age > 5 years with asthma, chronic medical conditions.

 Back to top